 - Master of Arts in Education and Human Development in the field of educational technology leadership

-- Master of Arts in Education and Human Development in the field of higher education administration
+- Master of Arts in Education and Human Development in the field of experiential Jewish education

 - Master of Arts in Education and Human Development in the field of international education